Let us take a look at the historical stock market performance under a Democratic or a Republican President.

 The pursuit of money can be very exhausting.

-Therefore, if taxes are raised in the future, it may help quell the desire to earn more money.
+Therefore, if and when taxes are raised in the future, it may help quell the desire to earn more money.
 If taxes are raised, all I ask is that more families get more healthcare relief.
-Further, let’s create more social safety nets for everyone during this difficult time.
+Healthcare is truly on of the largest and most ominous expenses all Americans face.
+We need healthcare reform!

 Investment Tracking Recommendation